SergeyVlSorokin/NewEraProgramingIdeas/README.md

 # Target audience
 AI-enabled development of large software projects with good control by software engineers Small projects - will not work, already served well by single-short tools (replit, Claude Code)

+- think about exact areas where tighter control over code that can be provided with "throw and regenerate" is actually required.
 ## Risks
 - will not produce an order of magnitude improvement in productivity of SE (already mentioned in analysis option 1)
 - single short will work for large projects (but how will specification/prompt look like?)
+    : let's find areas where this will now work due to critical quality requirements.
 - AI agents will get AGI and will work exactly like we work now